Driving band: Variations

 Driving bands pre-cut for the rifling have been used for muzzle loaded weapons, e.g. some mortars.

 Freely rotating bands can be used to reduce the spin imparted to the round as is preferable for HEAT warheads or fin-stabilised projectiles fired from general-purpose rifled barrels.

-Gerald Bull worked extensively on ways to eliminate the driving band, leading to the development of his Extended Range, Full Bore ammunition using an inversion of the pre-cut rifling for his GC-45 howitzer, which is now rapidly replacing older artillery worldwide.
+Gerald Bull worked extensively on ways to eliminate the driving band, leading to the development of his Extended Range, Full Bore ammunition using an inversion of the pre-cut rifling for his GC-45 howitzer.

 Some weapons that operate at high rates of fire, such as the GAU-8 Avenger Gatling cannon, use plastic driving bands instead of soft metal.
 Using plastic as a swage material reduces wear on the barrel's rifling, and extends the life and average accuracy of the weapon.

 In a small-arms rifle, the entire bullet is typically covered in copper or another soft alloy, making the entire bullet its own driving band.

 During World War II, German ammunition sometimes used iron driving bands instead of copper due to material shortages.
 Porous iron bands were favored over solid ones.